bhanukaaa/BirdsEye/README.md

-run game.exe in releases

-dont hate the name
+run game.exe after extracting latest release. windows defender probably will try to "protect" you, ignore that.